koopjs/koop/packages/featureserver/README.md

        alias: String, // how should clients display this field name, }
     ]
   },
+  capabilities: {
+    quantization: Boolean // True if the provider supports quantization },
   filtersApplied: {
     all: Boolean // true if all post processing should be skipped